 Exploring Alternatives to a Chapter 7 Bankruptcy

-Before filing for Chapter 7 bankruptcy, it is crucial to understand the exemptions available to you and determine whether any of your assets may be subject to seizure by the Chapter 7 custodian.
+Before filing for Chapter 7 bankruptcy, it is crucial to understand the exemptions available to you and determine whether any of your assets may be subject to seizure.
 Understand tips and tricks to filing Chapter 13 bankruptcy.

 You can use our free Means Test Calculator to determine your eligibility requirements.
 Another option is our Savvy Debt Payoff Planner, which helps you create a reasonable plan to settle your debt effectively.

 Our Debt settlement guide provides in-depth information on debt relief alternatives.
-If you'd like to engage us further, don't hesitate to contact us.
+If you'd like more information, please don’t hesitate to contact us.